SSN(X)-class submarine: History

 The United States Navy first publicly discussed the SSN(X) program in 2014, describing plans to complete analysis of the new design's needs by 2024 and to begin construction by 2034, with initial deployment in 2043 after the last of the planned Virginia-class submarines are put into service.
 Over the next several years, the Navy conducted studies and analyses to determine the capabilities and requirements for the new submarines.

 The Navy's budget request for Fiscal Year 2022 included $98.0 million to continue research and development, including $29.8 million for general class development and $68.1 million for developing its nuclear propulsion.
-The related budget lines (0603570N and 0604850N) were included unchanged in the FY 2022 National Defense Authorization Act signed into law by President Joe Biden in December 2021.
+The related budget lines (0604850N and 0603570N, respectively) were included unchanged in the FY 2022 National Defense Authorization Act signed into law by President Joe Biden in December 2021.

 The Navy's FY2023 budget requests included $237.0 million, including $143.9 million for general class development and $93.1 million for its nuclear propulsion.
 As in 2021, the requested budget lines were included unchanged in the FY 2023 NDAA signed into law by President Biden in December 2022.

+For FY2024, the Navy requested substantially more money totaling $544.7 million, a 130% increase over FY2023.
+Of that total, $361.6 million was requested for general class development (a 151% increase) and a further $183.1 million for nuclear propulsion (a 97% increase).
+Congress appropriated $321.9 million for general class development and $319.7 million for nuclear propulsion.

+The Navy's requests for FY2025 included $384.8 million for general class development and $238.1 million for nuclear propulsion.

 Design

 Details about the design have not been publicly released and are likely to change because the project is still in development.
 The Navy described its goals in its FY2022 budget request:

-Unlike the VIRGINIA Class Submarine, which was designed for multimission dominance in the littoral, SSN(X) will be designed for greater transit speed under increased stealth conditions in all ocean environments, and carry a larger inventory of weapons and diverse payloads.
-It will also be designed to retain multi-mission capability and sustained combat presence in denied waters, with a renewed priority in the antisubmarine warfare (ASW) mission against sophisticated threats in greater numbers.